 QR codes have many uses, but how are they utilised for payments?
-Are they still relevant in 2019?
+Are they still relevant?

 Let’s begin with the origin of QR (Quick Response) codes.
 The name is the trademark of a type of matrix barcode created in 1994 for the Japanese automotive industry.
 It has since been used in many contexts, for instance marketing and information sharing, but it is also a popular way for people to make mobile payments especially in China.

 Although similar to the linear barcodes we see on products in shops, the QR code has four important advantages: